TrustTheVote-Project/VersaEDM-Backend/README.md

 pip install -r requirements-dev.txt
 ```

-Either command will ensure you've installed the correct versions of each package.
+Either command will ensure you've installed the correct versions of each required package.

-## Setup: Docker
+## Setup Docker

-You'll also need to install docker.
+To run the API, you'll also need to install Docker.

 ### Installing Docker in Windows 10